In this Article

 - Ensure a successful test result, then click Save Changes.

-- To prevent problems like this from happening if an administrator leaves your school, we recommend granting this access through an account that is not associated with a person.
+- To prevent issues with Hapara when an administrator leaves your school, we recommend granting this access through an account that is not associated with a person.
+You may want to create a new super administrator account for this purpose.

-- Go to Apps > G Suite > Drive > Sharing Settings
+- Go to Apps > G Suite > Drive > Sharing Settings>Link Sharing

 - Select OFF below Link Sharing Defaults

-- Go to Apps > G Suite > Drive > Data Access
+- Go to Apps > G Suite > Drive and Docs > Features and Applications > Drive SDK